jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 **I. A New Philosophy**: This part shows how to upgrade our philosophy to the Internet Age.
 Its purpose is to empower Main Street to see the big picture.
 That we're all player gods who must fund, design, make, and use apps, electronics, and the internet to solve our problems now.
 Fittingly, the best indicator of our progress is how happy we are with our lives.

 **II.
-Building the Life Star**: This section explains the new political and economic truths we'll see in the Internet Age with technologies like apps, bio-monitors, and big data.
-With these digital tools, we'll be enabled to create objective definitions of political and economic "right and wrong" as we play the game.
+Building the Life Star**: Human ideologies are like a hypothesis without an experiment to verify their predictions.
+This section explains the new political and economic truths we'll see in the Internet Age with technologies like sensors, bio-monitors, and big data become our "telescope".
+With these digital tools, we'll be enabled see the effect of our predictions, and therefore create objective definitions of political and economic "right and wrong" as we play the game.
 In short, the Life Star will do for politics and economics what scientific instruments did for physics, chemistry, biology, etc. The troubling part is many people—especially phantom storytellers of old philosophies—won't accept what this new telescope shows us.

 **III.
 Starting Starfleet**: Once we can see ourselves in the Life Star "telescope," we'll use it to design digital tools detached from the Industrial Age.
 As the Industrial Age's material abundance helped us live in so-called "[perpetual peace](https://en.wikipedia.org/wiki/Perpetual_peace)," Internet Age products will make our lifestyle one of "perpetual profit."
 We'll send the massive savings to Musk, Bezos and their protegees and hence jumpstart the Space Exploration Age—or as I like to say, "Start Starfleet."